 Now, you could simply make a free standing lace bracelet and not adorn it; they look beautiful enough as they are.
 But, I chose to add a decoration to the front and back center of each of mine.
 Some FSL jewelry are designed for beads to be added at specific points during the progress, the little wearable pieces of art look stunning when worn on the wrist, around the neck, or as a set of matching earrings.

-You can embellish the jewelry using “mini” embroidery designs you can also download for free or for a nominal price from the internet.
+You can embellish the jewelry using “mini” embroidery designs you can also get them for free or for a nominal price from the internet.
 Listed below are some of my best selling embellishments:

 • Sports balls